 Canva is a great tool for creating your cover images for YouTube.
 You can quickly change colors and images to see which images will work best for your videos.

 One note of caution, be careful how much text you put on the cover images.
-Do save room for the video captions!
+Do save room for the video captions.

 The meta tags on videos are an important factor in helping videos show up in searches.
 This is one of the most overlooked parts of the network today.
 It is the video SEO for your videos.

-For this reason, tags are considered an important ranking factor in YouTube’s search algorithm.
 Like any piece of metadata, your tags are an excellent opportunity to give YouTube and Google information about your video.

 Add Your Call To Action Before Publishing

 A call to action works great in the video itself or in the description.
 Use actionable words in the description.
-You can add a link in the description of your video as well.

 Another great call to action would be to ask people to subscribe to your YouTube channel.